 I spent just under a week exploring Durham – discovering the county’s cultural side as part of the #Durham19 Year of Culture.
 The trip combined a lot of my favourite things!
 Adventure and nature in the Dales, and along the Heritage Coast.
 I relaxed with a spa day, and at a gorgeous country manor hotel.
 I indulged with some amazing food.
 And, of course, there was a ton of culture to discover – both old and new.
 I’ve put all my discoveries together to help you plan the ultimate trip to the area!
 These are all the best things do to in the county of Durham…

-Where is County Durham – and Why Visit?
+- Where is Durham UK – and Why Visit?

-Things to do in County Durham – the Three Regions
+- Things to do in Durham – The Three Areas

 Disclaimer – my trip was supported by Visit County Durham.
 As always, all words and opinions are my own.

-Durham is a county in the North East of England, sometimes known as County Durham.
+Durham is a county in the North East of England.
 The county’s city is also called Durham, or Durham City.
-In this post, I’m talking about the county of Durham – so for the town I’ll use Durham City.
+In this post, I’m talking about the county of Durham – so for the town, I’ll use Durham City.